ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 Can anyone tell me why it didn't run?

+> Feel free to shout out!
+> It might not have been very obvious...
+It's...
-Yes, thank you, that's right.
+> Yes, thank you, that's right.

 ------
 <!-- .element: data-auto-animate -->